Tetroner9/Colg-Sem-VI/README.md

-# Make sure to Star this Repository for all files!
+# Make sure to Star this Repository.
+It will greatly help me out :)

 ## Requirements